Explore

 Emergency Resolution

-A motion was made by Council Member Polensek, seconded by Council Member Slife, that this Emergency Resolution be adopted.
+A motion was made by Council Member Maurer, seconded by Council Member Santana, that this Emergency Resolution be adopted.
 The motion carried by the following vote:

 Attachments